npryce/krouton/README.md

 * Restrict: `UrlScheme<T> where ((T)->Boolean) -> UrlScheme<T>`
 * Project: `UrlScheme<T> asA Projection<T,U> -> UrlScheme<U>`

-Krouton includes an _HStack_ type to to create and manipulate heterogenous stacks whose size and element types are known at compile-time.
+Krouton includes an _HStack_ type that represents heterogenous stacks whose size and element types are known at compile-time.
 This means that the type parameter of a `UrlScheme<T>` can represent _multiple_ typed values, parsed from different path elements.

 ## What's with the version number?